 At AMA Skip Hire, we offer a professional, secure hazardous waste disposal service.
 We work to the very latest government regulations on the disposal of hazardous waste, and operate teams of fully licenced experts right across the UK to remove your waste wherever you are, and at short notice.
 If you're not sure whether something counts as hazardous waste, just give our staff a call on 0845 4638 437 and we will help clear it up.

 Paint of any kind is usually also regarded as hazardous waste, owing to the fact that an open tin will contaminate all the waste in a skip.
 Whilst AMA can dispose of paint, there are alternatives by which you can put it to good use.
 Not only will friends and family members who are decorating appreciate the gift of paint, but also there are hundreds of community projects across the country that accept donations of paint.
-A vast quantity of paint is needed when decorating community centers and meeting rooms, and no doubt any charity would welcome support, no matter how big or small.
+A vast quantity of paint is needed when decorating community centres and meeting rooms, and no doubt any charity would welcome support, no matter how big or small.

 Large household waste disposal